Q: What were your biggest accomplishments?

 recognition made me feel like all my hard work has paid off and what made it even

 more special is celebrating with my OCC family and the people who helped me get closer

 Q: What are you most proud of?

-Q: What kind of support did you receive from faculty over the past year?
+Q: What type of support did you receive from faculty over the past year?